Cdrcar/TechBlog/README.md

 # TechBlog
-CMS-style blog following the MVC paradigm in its architectural structure
+CMS-style blog following the MVC paradigm in its architectural structure.

 ## [Table of Contents](#table-of-contents)